Cis (mathematics): Overview

+It connects trigonometric functions with exponential functions in the complex plane via Euler's formula.
+While the domain of definition is usually $x \in \mathbb{R}$, complex values $z \in \mathbb{C}$ are possible as well:

+so the cis function can be used to extend Euler's formula to a more general complex version.

-It is mostly used as a convenient shorthand notation to simplify some expressions, for example in conjunction with Fourier and Hartley transforms, or when exponential functions shouldn't be used for some reason in math education.
+The function is mostly used as a convenient shorthand notation to simplify some expressions, for example in conjunction with Fourier and Hartley transforms, or when exponential functions shouldn't be used for some reason in math education.

-In information technology, the function sees dedicated support in various high-performance math libraries (such as Intel's Math Kernel Library (MKL)), available for many compilers, programming languages (including C, C++, Common Lisp, D, Fortran, Haskell, Julia, and Rust), and operating systems (including Windows, Linux, macOS and HP-UX).
-Depending on the platform the fused operation is about twice as fast as calling the sine and cosine functions individually.
+In information technology, the function sees dedicated support in various high-performance math libraries (such as Intel's Math Kernel Library (MKL) or MathCW), available for many compilers and programming languages (including C, C++, Common Lisp, D, Haskell, Julia, and Rust).
+Depending on the platform, the fused operation is about twice as fast as calling the sine and cosine functions individually.